dotnet/AspNetCore.Docs/aspnetcore/log-mon/metrics/metrics.md

 * Bootstraps a web app in memory with <xref:Microsoft.AspNetCore.Mvc.Testing.WebApplicationFactory%601>. `Program` in the factory's generic argument specifies the web app.
 * Collects metrics values with <xref:Microsoft.Extensions.Telemetry.Testing.Metering.MetricCollector%601>.
   * Requires a package reference to `Microsoft.Extensions.Telemetry.Testing`.
-  * The `MetricCollector` is created using the web app's `IMeterFactory`.
+  * The `MetricCollector<T>` is created using the web app's <xref:System.Diagnostics.Metrics.IMeterFactory>.
 This allows the collector to only report metrics values recorded by test.
   * Includes the meter name, `Microsoft.AspNetCore.Hosting`, and counter name, `http.server.request.duration` to collect.
 * Makes a HTTP request to the app web.
 * Asserts the test using results from the metrics collector.